GEP-1897: BackendTLSPolicy - Explicit Backend TLS Connection Configuration¶

 In August 2022, Add Provisional GEP-1282 document #1333 was created, and in October 2022, a GEP update with proposed implementation GEP-1282 Backend Properties - Update implementation #1430 was followed by intense discussion and closed in favor of a downsize in scope.

 In January 2023 we closed GEP-1282 and began a new discussion on enumerating TLS use cases in Gateway API TLS Use Cases, for the purposes of a clear definition and separation of concerns.
-This GEP is the outcome of the TLS use cases #4 and #5 in Gateway API TLS Use Cases as mentioned in the Goals section above.
+This GEP is the outcome of the TLS use case #4 in Gateway API TLS Use Cases as mentioned in the Immediate Goals section above.

 API¶